 - Those with complexity background may fall for the obvious and visible part of domain knowledge.

-- Those with ideas and tools to sell will fit in a much less uncertain version of complexity;.
+- Those with ideas and tools to sell may try craft a much less uncertain version of complexity;.

 - As often pointed out by people like Dave Snowden, those with a complexity background, especially those associated with mathematical modeling and Santa Fe may assume that they can model human complexity by developing agent-based models as they do for some idealized version of Ant behavior.
 This can be viewed as a reductionistic tendency inside the complexity sciences (http://www.human-current.com/archived-episodes/tag/anthrocomplexity)

-All the above can be viewed as going against the ethics of complexity, especially when proposed as solutions for other people.
+All the above can be viewed as going against the ethics of complexity, especially when proposed as solutions for other people and other people’s children.

 According to Synergetics Philosophers Helena Knyazeva and Sergey Kurdyumov, “The synergetic assertions can apply to many scientific disciplines.
 They are functioning on the level from which a great scope of scientific disciplines can be embraced.
 However, such an approach has also a negative side.
 The higher the level of the view is the less concrete details can be distinguished.
 On the other hand, the deeper we penetrate particular details the less place seems to remain for synergetics itself” They adds; “Synergetics can provide us only with general frames of consideration, a mental scheme or a heuristic approach to a concrete scientific investigation.
 Concrete applications of synergetic models to complex human or social systems presuppose further detailed scientific investigations.
 Such investigations can be carried out only by the use of a profound knowledge of a certain disciplinary field and/or with a close collaboration with specialists in a corresponding scientific discipline.
 Thus, synergetics gives a certain approach or a direction of research, or, to put it in terms of psychology, a scientific attitude.
 The rest is the matter of every concrete investigation”